pslucas0212/AWS-Technology/README.md

 - Fargate - Fargate is a **serverless compute engine** for containers
   - Manage containers like docker
   - Scale automatically
+  - Serverless so you don't worry about managng instances
 - Lightsail - Lightsail allows you to quickly launch all the resources you need for small projects.
 Lightsail is a **compute** service
   - Deploye preconfigured apps like wordpress
-  - Easy to use
+  - Easy to use - simple screens
   - Includes VM, ssd storage, data transfer, DNS Managment, static IP
+  - Provides low predictable monthly fee
 - Outposts - Outposts allows you to run cloud services in your internal data center.
 Support for hybrid deployments
-  - Workloads on-premise
+  - Workloads on-premise due to low-latency or data sovereignty
-  - AWS Delivers and installs
+  - AWS Delivers and installs serverers in customer data center
   - Hybrid experience
   - Access cloud services and APIs to develop apps on-premise
 - Batch - Batch allows you to process large workloads in smaller chunks (or batches).
 Batch is a **compute** service.
-Dynamicall provisions instances based on volumes
+Dynamically provisions instances based on volumes

 #### Storage
 - S3 - Simple Storage Service - S3 is an **object storage service** for the cloud that is highly available.